 Muslims in the West who are children of immigrants often have to juggle three distinct identities.
 The first is the cultural roots of their country of origin, which in many cases is the parental baggage.
 The second is the way of life in the host Western country, normally more liberal and secular in the mainstream.
 And lastly is one’s religious identity, assuming one takes Islam as a lifestyle seriously.

 Recent studies have suggested that Western-born Muslims still retain a strong link with Islam, as high if not higher than their immigrant Muslim counterparts.

 A Pew Research poll of US-born Muslims and Muslim immigrants, conducted just a few years ago, showed little difference in levels of religious observance, be it fasting, prayer or wearing a headscarf, between the two Muslim groups.
 At the same time, both groups also expressed pride in their national identity and satisfaction in living in the US.

 Struggles of Muslims in the UK

 We see similar trends in the UK.
-An Ipsos MORI report last year showed high levels of national pride and sense of being a part of the fabric of British society among British Muslims.
+An Ipsos MORI report in 2018 showed high levels of national pride and sense of being a part of the fabric of British society among British Muslims.
 They also largely indicate a compatibility with being Muslims and being British and do not see any tension between the two identities.
 Instead, the new generation of Muslims is finding a synthesis between the mainstream cultural values while retaining a religious outlook.

 According to the study, “younger Muslims demonstrate more outward looking and liberal views.
 For example, younger Muslims have a more diverse friendship groups than their older counterparts, and are more relaxed on issues such as inter-racial marriage.”